bluscape/LittleFS-Explorer-for-Windows/README.md

 LittleFS (LFS) is a fail-safe file system designed for microcontrollers: https://github.com/ARMmbed/littlefs

-FittleFS Explorer (LFSE) is a file explorer for LittleFS in Windows.
+LittleFS Explorer (LFSE) is a file explorer for LFS in Windows.

 ![GitHub Logo](/images/ExplorerWAbout.jpg)